It has been a busy week. I have had long discussions with 4 entrepreneurs this week so far.

 The best thing about capital cost is that you can estimate it almost accurately.

-(After a quick calculation, he told me that his capital cost would be as low as $35,000.)
+(After a quick calculation, my friend told me that his capital cost would be as low as $35,000.)

 Here, I would like to mention that capital cost highly depends on your app type, location, and your business goals.
 Thus, it won’t be the same in your case.

-(This time, he took more time to calculate his operating cost.
+This time, he took more time to calculate his operating cost.
 It was as low as $10,000 a month.
-Suddenly, he smiled over the thought that with $30,000 of revenue in the month and $10,000 of operating cost, his monthly net profit would be $20,000.)

-Soon, I gave him one more reason to turn a smile into a grin!
-With $35,000 as the capital cost and $20,000 as a profit in a month, it would take him less than 2 months to reach the break-even point.
+With $35,000 as the capital cost and $15,000 as a profit in a month, it would take him less than 3 months to reach the break-even point.

 If you can’t comprehend this, let me simplify it with an example.

-- $100 required to start telehealth business (capital cost)
+- $100 required to start telehealth app business (capital cost)

 - $50 is the monthly operating cost